 - 1. Personal illness (doctor's excuses are required for illnesses over 3 days) - 2.
 Death in the family - 3.
 Preplanned trips or military family visits (Teachers must receive at least two weeks prior notice to prepare make-up work.
 The days missed will be counted as excused absences.
 Missed work should be completed during the absence and is due upon return to school.
 No grace period will be extended.) - 4.
+School-sponsored off-campus activities. - 5.
 Circumstances that, in the judgment of the principal, create emergencies over which the student has no control.